mickmuzac/Calc.Process/README.md

 * More features coming soon!

 ##Major Changes
-* 6/22/2012 - Major update including anti-aliasing, support to save png images, derivative line, bug fixes, amd better color choices.
+* 6/22/2012 - Major update including anti-aliasing, support to save png images, derivative line, bug fixes, and better color choices.
 Generic Math functions and trig functions are supported, but the parsing of those functions is still unsupported.

 * 6/13/2012 - Added multithreading support resulting in a speed up of about 3-4x on average.
 Works very well with small dx or large function values.